tadpoles -arrival | daily care | development | morph | stage two | guarantee

 In a continued effort to keep our prices as low as possible, we depend upon 'word of mouth' advertising far more than media advertising for Grow-a-frogs.

-If you or your students have enjoyed using Grow-a-frogs in classroom, we would appreciate it you could pass this along to a colleague.
+If your students have gained knowlege and appreciation for nature by observing Grow-a-frogs in classroom we would appreciate it you could pass this along to a colleague.
 Although shipping costs have 'rocketed' in the past years, we still are making every effort to provide Grow-a-frogs for our wonderful teachers and students with little or no price increase.

 By the way, we understand all too well how schools have been 'hit hard' with budget cuts and shortfalls.
 All too often educators use their own out of pocket money for school projects.
 With this reality in mind, we try to offer Growafrogs as a 'cost effective' lesson for your students.
 Our Growafrog kits are 'complete' and available in a wide selection of low to moderately priced offerings.
 Refill kits are available, too.